Why do you believe?

 Christianity best explains reality.
 It is total truth for all of reality.

-We must boldly proclaim the truth that Jesus is alive today and is our current mediator between God the Father and all sinners who trust in him for salvation.
+Jesus is alive today and is our current mediator between God the Father and all sinners who trust in him for salvation from their sin and guilt before a holy and perfect God."

 If you are not a Christian and are reading this, I urge you to place your faith in Christ now.

-Also, please feel free to email me, check out our Engage Truth podcast, or attend one of our Engage seminars or classes.
+Also, please feel free to email me, attend one of our Engage seminars or classes.
+Upcoming events and seminars will be listed on the home page on the website and events tab.